heatcrypto/heatwallet/README.md

-## Get started with HEAT Wallet 2.9.0
+## Get started with HEAT Wallet 3.0.0

-Current latest version 2.9.0, with heatledger 2.5.4
+Current latest version 3.0.0, with heatledger 3.0.0

-March 2019 | Provided to you by the developers of Heat Ledger Ltd - creators of the HEAT cryptocurrency.
+July 2019 | Provided to you by the developers of Heat Ledger Ltd - creators of the HEAT cryptocurrency.

-We are proud to present you with version 2.9.0 of the Desktop HEAT Wallet.
+We are proud to present you with version 3.0.0 of the Desktop HEAT Wallet.

 Your fully functional wallet for HEAT, Bitcoin, FIMK, NXT, ARDOR and Ethereum (with partial ERC20 support).